 State Parks is conducting multiple assessments to better understand the condition of park infrastructure and structures.
 As the results of these assessments are finalized, the information is incorporated into capital planning efforts, including the agency's 10-year capital plan and biennial capital budgets requests.
-Through assessments, the agency strives for continual improvement in the capital planning process.
+It is an agency priority to complete necessary assessments and continually improve the capital planning process.